 He was 13 when he fled Burma, now known as Myanmar, because he was a persecuted ethnic minority.
 After he arrived in Bangkok, he had no access to healthcare or education and was continually worried about being captured by Thai police.

 In 2012 he became a naturalized U.S. citizen.
-He is now a case manager for refugee resettlement with Jewish Family services and a member of the Kent Cultural Community Board.
+He is now a case manager for refugee resettlement with Jewish Family Service and a member of the Kent Cultural Community Board.

 He says that if it were not for coming to the U.S., he would not have been afforded the same opportunities that now enable him to give back to his community.

-The ARTvocacy exhibit was organized by Lutheran Community Services, Jewish Family Services and the International Rescue Committee, all of which assist refugees in resettlement.
+The ARTvocacy exhibit was organized by Lutheran Community Services, Jewish Family Service and the International Rescue Committee, all of which assist refugees in resettlement.
 All proceeds from art sales go to the artists.